New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: TWO-POINT FUNCTIONS OF THE INTERNAL DEGREES OF FREEDOM FOR A MOVING DETECTOR

-we have two terms in the two-point correlation function.
-Note that the first term is the old result in the past work while the second term is the new result and is a missing term comparing to the past work.
+and we have two terms in the two-point correlation function.
+Note that the first term is the old result in the previous work, while the second term is the new result that is missing from the previous work.

 The steps above are the key points in the calculations.
-In order to avoid the difficult $\kappa$ integration (many poles on the imaginary axis of $\kappa$ plane) we thus reshape Eq.$(\ref{delint})$ into the form in Eq.$(\ref{2p2term})$.
-When we compare this new result with the past result, we find that the second term in Eq.$(\ref{2p2term})$ is missing in the past result.
-This is the accidentally careless when we cope with the double complex integral in Eq.$(\ref{delint})$.
-Also, remember that when $a=0$ , the result of this two-point function is no longer true because this result is corresponding to the situation that Bob is very far away so that Bob and Alice can not exchange message in a reasonable time interval.
-The mathematical reason is shown in the part of $\Delta$ contour integration , which the denominator $\sinh^{2}\frac{a}{2}(\Delta-i\epsilon)$ of $\Delta$ integration on the last line of Eq.$(\ref{delint})$ is no longer hyperbolic sine function as $a=0$.
-This responds to the Figure~\ref{accLine} that the world line of Bob shifts to very far away as $a=0$, and this is not the proper set up we want.
+To avoid the difficult $\kappa$ integration (many poles on the imaginary axis of the $\kappa$ plane) we thus reshape Eq. $(\ref{delint})$ into the form of Eq. $(\ref{2p2term})$.
+When we compare this new result to the previous result, we find that the second term in Eq. $(\ref{2p2term})$ is missing from the previous results.
+This is a careless accident that can happen when we deal with the double complex integral in Eq. $(\ref{delint})$.
+Also, remember that when $a=0$ the result of this two-point function is no longer true, because this result corresponds to the situation in which Bob is very far away, so Bob and Alice cannot exchange messages within a reasonable time interval.
+The mathematical reason for this is shown in the part of $\Delta$ contour integration, where the denominator $\sinh^{2}\frac{a}{2}(\Delta-i\epsilon)$ of the $\Delta$ integration on the last line of Eq. $(\ref{delint})$ is no longer a hyperbolic sine function as $a=0$.
+This corresponds to Fig.~\ref{accLine}, in which the world line of Bob shifts to very far away as $a=0$, and this is not the setup that we want.